 2013 Nicholas S. Thaler, Ph.D.

 Culture and Diversity Committee Activities

-Diversity Abstract Award – This award began under the tremendous leadership of Dr. Ruben Echemendia and David Lechuga.
+Diversity Abstract Award – This award began under the tremendous leadership of Drs.
+Ruben Echemendia and David Lechuga.
 The recognition is awarded at the annual NAN conference for the best student poster that reflects diversity-related topics or issues.
 The general procedures for selecting this award are the same as the Student Poster.
-More information can be found here.
+More information, as well as a list of past awardees, can be found here.

 Education / Guideline Papers

 - APA Division 40 Ethnic Minorities Affairs Committee

 - National Multicultural Institute